Category:153 Agreements and Contracts

 The Commission delegates authority for approval and/or execution of documents throughout the MHTC policies.
 In those cases where the Commission has delegated its authority for approval and/or execution of specific documents or documents related to a specific subject, please refer to the respective subject.
 For example, see “Highways – Traffic Control” for policies related to signs.

 The eAgreements SharePoint site exists to centralize storage, collect electronic data, automate workflow processes and aid process management for agreements between MoDOT and external parties.
-All agreements (except for TR22 Excavation Permit and TR54 Excavation Permit Local Government) will be drafted, reviewed, executed and tracked through the eAgreements SharePoint Site.
+Standard multi-use agreements (except for TR22 Excavation Permit and TR54 Excavation Permit Local Government) stored in the eAgreements SharePoint site will be drafted, reviewed, executed and tracked within the eAgreements SharePoint Site.
+One-Time Use Agreements are not stored in eAgreements and must follow the guidelines in the CCO Contracts Manual.

 Before beginning the agreement process the drafter needs to have the appropriate level of training.
 Please visit MoDOT-U or consult your supervisor to ensure you have the recommended training.
 This training should provide drafters with a level of knowledge to make them capable of preparing, routing and properly storing the agreements.